NervousGroove/Galath/README.md

 9. That's it!
 You can now distribute or test your program.
 You CANNOT rename the "Encrypt" file, but you can rename the "Galath" file.

 # 📖 LICENSE
 The Galath project/repository/framework is under the restrictive CC-NC-ND 4.0 license, READ THE RESTRICTIONS OF THIS LICENSE.
+It is important to remember that the license restrictions only apply to Galath source code, since when you distribute/create an app with Galath, you will not edit/see Galath source code, and this does not fall under the license restrictions.
+YOU CANNOT MODIFY GALATH'S SOURCE CODE, AND YOU MUST GIVE PROPER CREDIT WHEN DISTRIBUTING YOUR APP CREATED WITH GALATH, READ THE LICENSE.

 # ☕ Cross-platform
 Galath is compatible with various operating systems, such as: